mir-am/IAU-Thesis-TeX-Template/README.md

 # Installation
 First of all, you need to install a TeX distribution on your system.
 I recommend [TeX Live](http://www.tug.org/texlive/) distribution.
 It has all the required packages for compiling this TeX template.

 [XePersian](https://ctan.org/pkg/xepersian?lang=en) package is used to typeset a Persian thesis in TeX.
-Moreover, this template can be compiled with only XeLaTex.
+Moreover, this template can be compiled with only XeLaTeX.

 ### Fonts
 B Lotus and XB Niloofar fonts are required to compile this TeX template.
 These fonts are included in fonts folder.